ninjakaib/ninjakaib.github.io/xifin.md

 - Developing and deploying custom inference containers for model serving
 - Building frontend web applications for non technical users to interact with models
 - Building internal CLI tools to help automate common workflows for my team
-- Migrated all untracked ML code in sagemaker to proper version control system

 ### Technologies used: